hanabi/hanabi.github.io/README.md

 * Click on the "Fork" button in the top-right-hand-corner.
 This will create your own copy of the website that will live under your GitHub user account.
 * Next, open "Git Bash" from the Start Menu.
 This is a command-line interface that allows you to run command-line programs.
 (If you are not on Windows, then just open a terminal/shell instead.)
   * By default, the new shell will start in your home directory. (e.g. `C:\Users\[YourUsername]\`)
 * [Optional] In the terminal, change to the directory where you want the source code of the website to live.
-For example, if you want it to live in your "Documents" folder, then type `cd Documents`.
+For example, if you want it to live in your "Documents" folder, then type: `cd Documents`
 * Clone the forked copy of the website with the following command:
   * `git clone https://github.com/[YourGitHubUsername]/hanabi.github.io.git` <br />
   (replace "YourGitHubUsername" with your GitHub username)